The Dehn function of SL(n;Z): Introduction

-The basic idea of the proof of Theorem~\ref{thm:mainThm} is to use fillings of curves in the symmetric space $\SL(p;\R)/\SO(p)$ as templates for fillings of words in $\SL(p;\Z)$.
+The basic idea of the proof of Theorem~\ref{thm:mainThm} (we will give a more detailed sketch in Sec.~\ref{sec:sketchProof}) is to use fillings of curves in the symmetric space $\SL(p;\R)/\SO(p)$ as templates for fillings of words in $\SL(p;\Z)$.
 Fillings which lie in the thick part of $\SL(p;\R)/\SO(p)$ correspond directly to fillings in $\SL(p;\Z)$, but in general, an optimal filling of a curve in the thick part may have to go deep into the cusp of $\SL(p;\Z)\backslash \SL(p;\R)/\SO(p)$.
-Regions of this cusp correspond to parabolic subgroups of $\SL(p;\Z)$, so our first step is to develop geometric techniques to cut the filling into pieces which each lie in one such region.
+Regions of this cusp correspond to parabolic subgroups of $\SL(p;\Z)$, so we develop geometric techniques to cut the filling into pieces which each lie in one such region.
 This reduces the problem of filling the original word to the problem of filling words in parabolic subgroups of $\Gamma$.
+This step is fairly general, and these geometric techniques may be applied to a variety of groups.
 We fill these words using combinatorial techniques, especially the fact that $\Gamma$ contains many overlapping solvable subgroups.
+This step is specific to $\SL(p;\Z)$ and is the step that fails in the case $p=4$.

+In Section~\ref{sec:prelims}, we define some of the notation and concepts that will be used in the rest of the paper.
+Readers who are already familiar with Dehn functions may wish to skip parts of this section, but note that Sec.~\ref{subsec:slpr} introduces much of the notation we will use to describe subgroups and elements of $\SL(p)$, and that Sec.~\ref{subsec:templates} introduces the new notion of ``templates'' for fillings.

+In Section~\ref{sec:sketchProof}, we give an outline of the proof of Theorem~\ref{thm:mainThm}.
+This outline reduces Theorem~\ref{thm:mainThm} to a series of lemmas which decompose words in $\SL(p;\Z)$ into words in smaller and smaller subgroups of $\SL(p;\Z)$.
+In Section~\ref{sec:redParaProof} we describe the main geometric technique: a method for decomposing words in $\SL(p;\Z)$ into words in maximal parabolic subgroups.
+Then, in Sections~\ref{sec:normalForms} and \ref{sec:shortManip}, we describe a normal form for elements of $\SL(p;\Z)$ and prove several combinatorial lemmas giving ways to manipulate this normal form.
+Finally, in Sections~\ref{sec:redDiagProof} and \ref{sec:baseCaseProof}, we apply these techniques to prove the lemmas, and in Section~\ref{sec:open}, we ask some open questions.